 Arkansas weather might be fluctuating, but winter is gone.
 Spring is in the air.
 Your favorite winter garment has served it’s purpose this year.
 Now it’s time to preserve it for next winter.

 Don’t let your closet get over crowded with clothes from every season.
-Here are a few tips on how to put away your winter clothes until the temperature drops again.
+Here are a few tips on packing winter clothes away until the temperature drops again.

 1. Keep your garments in a ventilated area.

 When it comes to clothing storage, we don’t recommend using vacuum sealed storage bags.
 Plastic seals in moisture and even the smallest amount of moisture can cause garments to fade in color or become musty.
 Avoid plastic bags.
 If you need to store a garment in a bag use one made of a natural fiber like cotton.

 What about plastic bins?
 Plastic bins are a great way to keep your garment safe until winter rolls around again.
 Just make sure not to pack them too tight.
 Store the heaviest fabrics at the bottom and the lightest fabrics on top.

 2. Don’t hang sweaters.

 Most people know that hanging a sweater on a hanger causes it to lose it’s shape.
 Even hangers designed for sweaters can cause damage over the course of a few months.
 Fold all your sweaters with tissue paper and store them away in a ventilated area.